giantswarm/docs/src/content/ui-api/kubectl-gs/get-clusters.md

     - `DELETING`: The cluster is being deleted.
 - `RELEASE`: Workload cluster release version of the cluster.
 - `ORGANIZATION`: Organization owning the cluster.
-- `DESCRIPTION`: User friendly description for the cluster.
+- `DESCRIPTION`: User-friendly description for the cluster.

 ## Flags {#flags}